aladdine/calendar-heatmap/README.md

 # calendar-heatmap
-This is an interactive calendar heatmap for tracking expenses (or any time-tagged data).
+This is an interactive calendar heatmap for tracking expenses (or any date-tagged data).